Camp: Notes on Fashion: Exhibition design

 The exhibition is presented in the Met Fifth Avenue's Iris and B. Gerald Cantor Exhibition Hall, and was underwritten by Gucci, whose creative director Alessandro Michele, said Sontag's essay "perfectly expresses what camp truly means to me: the unique ability of combining high art and pop culture".
 The Metropolitan Museum's director, Max Hollein stated: "Camp's disruptive nature and subversion of modern aesthetic values has often been trivialized, but this exhibition will reveal its profound influence on both high art and popular culture."
 Sontag's essay is on display next to a photo of her and is part of the exhibition.

 The exhibit, designed by the scenographer Jan Versweyveld, has 175 pieces of fashion including menswear, womenswear, and 75 sculptures, paintings and drawings relating to the theme.
 The pieces date back as early as the 1600s.
 The show is presented in two parts, starting with the origins of camp as a concept, with Sontag as a ghost narrator, Bolton finds camp in the Stonewall riots, and used in LGBTQ communities.
 The two sections are physically designed apart with the first section featuring "narrow corridors with low ceilings," projecting a "clandestine underground" mood with Sontag "narrating in whispers."

 The exhibit then uses 100 examples from the 1960s onward to show how camp has become more mainstream by examples in the collections by Balenciaga, Prada and Vetements, as well as Gucci.
 Bolton aims to portray how ubiquitous the concept of camp is with this exhibit manifest.
 The second half's structural design "is an open piazza," mirroring "mainstream acceptance".
 In all, around 37 fashion designers are represented, with 175 fashion pieces.
-Also on display is a full-length portrait of Oscar Wilde, spokesman for aestheticism, in a frock coat.
+Also on display is a full-length portrait of Oscar Wilde, spokesman for aestheticism and flamboyant fashion, in a frock coat.

 As a soundtrack for the show, the camp anthem Judy Garland's "Over the Rainbow", her signature song from 1939's The Wizard of Oz, plays intermittently in both sections of the show.
 The Wizard of Oz version in the first section, and a recording shortly before her death plays in the second section.
 Garland is considered a gay icon, particularly because of this song.

+Critical reception

+The exhibition received mixed critical reviews upon opening from publications including The New York Times, The Face, The Independent, and Fashionista.
+The New York Times claimed the exhibition was "the most idea-driven, conceptual, intellectual exhibition theme the Costume Institute has ever used" but criticized the lack of designers of color included in the exhibition.
+Clémence Michallon of The Independent praised Bolton's work, stating the exhibit is "entertaining and educative, and the attentive visitor will relish in the many sensibilities of camp.
+It’s a needed celebration."
+Fashionista also labelled the show "delightful" and "a visual feast for the ultimate fashion fan."